AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/sales-insight-for-non-native-salesforce-integrations.md

 >[!PREREQUISITES]
 >
->* The “MSI Non-Native” feature flag enabled for your Marketo instance before you start setting up MSI (if it isn't, contact your Customer Success Manager).
+>* The “MSI Non-Native” feature enabled for your Marketo instance before you start setting up MSI (if it isn’t and you already purchased the feature, please contact [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support) - if you have not yet purchased this feature, contact your Customer Success Manager).
 >* A Salesforce account with [MSI Package set up](/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/installation/install-marketo-sales-insight-package-in-salesforce-appexchange.md).
 >* Marketo REST API [successfully set up](https://developers.marketo.com/rest-api/).
 The exposed CRUD APIs will be the basis of performing the non-native sync.
 >* Read [this blog post](https://developers.marketo.com/blog/create-and-associate-leads-companies-and-opportunities-with-the-marketo-rest-api/) in order to get an understanding of the object and relationships.